firesharkstudios/butterfly-server/README.md

 The core server code is licensed under the Apache License 2.0.

-The example server code is licensed under the MIT License.

-All the client code is licensed under the MIT License.
+All the example server code and client code is licensed under the MIT License.